Dimers and analytic torsion I: Background and overview

 \subsection{Dimers}

 For simplicity, we discuss here dimers on the square lattice $\Z^2$; however we shall subsequently consider the more general framework of isoradial graphs.
-For background on dimers, see \cite{Ken_IAS} and references within.
+For background on dimers, see \cite{Ken_IAS} and references therein.

 We will consider the square lattice itself, or some portion of it, or its quotient by a large scale lattice (yielding a graph embedded on a torus).
 A {\em perfect matching} or {\em dimer configuration} consists in a selection of edges such that each vertex abuts exactly one selected edge.
 For a finite graph, one may consider the uniform measure on such matchings.
-A Gibbs measure on matchings of the infinite volume graph $\Z^2$ may be obtained as the weak limit of finite volume measures (\cite{CKP,KOS}).
-The analysis of dimers, in particular in the fine mesh limit, relies extensively on Kasteleyn's Pfaffian enumeration of dimer configurations (\cite{Kas_square}) for planar graphs.
+A Gibbs measure on matchings of the infinite volume graph $\Z^2$ may be obtained as the weak limit of finite volume measures (\cite{CKP,KOS,dT_isoradial}).
+The analysis of dimers, in particular in the fine mesh limit, relies crucially on Kasteleyn's Pfaffian enumeration of dimer configurations (\cite{Kas_square}) for planar graphs.

 Following Thurston, to every dimer configuration on such a graph derived from $\Z^2$, one may associate an integer-valued (in some normalisation) height function $h$ on its dual graph.
+Equivalently (with some care given to boundary conditions for bounded domains and to Gibbs measures in the plane), one can consider the $6$-vertex model at the free-fermionic point and the corresponding height function, introduced in \cite{Beijeren}; see e.g. Section 5 in \cite{Dub_abelian} for a discussion of this formulation.

-Kenyon established in several set-ups that in the small mesh limit this height function converges to a free field (\cite{Ken_domino_GFF}); this has been extended in \cite{dT_isoradial,KOS}.
+Kenyon established in several set-ups that in the small mesh limit this height function converges to a free field (\cite{Ken_domino_GFF}); this has been extended in \cite{dT_isoradial,KOS,Ken_honeycomb}.
 Specifically (for the square lattice), one can obtain a local central limit theorem, showing convergence of discrete current correlators to their free field limit.
 By integration against a test function, this gives the correct limit in law for the discrete height field, in some finite dimensional marginal sense.
+An approach of the GFF invariance principle for the dimer height function (on the hexagonal lattice, for certain boundary conditions including facets) and related models can be found in \cite{BorFer_growth} and subsequent articles.

+The main goal of the article is to study, in the toroidal case, convergence of the height (current) to the compactified free field (current); and in the planar case, to express the asymptotics of suitable dimer observables to regularised correlators of electric and magnetic operators for the free field.